Garrett Nussmeier leads No. 9 LSU's rally for 17-10 season-opening win at No. 4 Clemson

 LSU, retooled with a highly touted class of transfers, showed the mental and physical toughness that coach Brian Kelly was seeking after trailing 10-3 at the half.

-LSU's stifling defense limited first-team preseason Associated Press All-America quarterback Cade Klubnik to 19-of-38 passing for 230 yards and an interception.
+LSU's stifling defense, due in part to their improved personnel which allowed Kelly to play more man-to-man defense, limited first-team preseason Associated Press All-America quarterback Cade Klubnik to 19-of-38 passing for 230 yards and an interception.

-With 4 1/2 minutes left, Clemson got the ball with a chance to tie the game but failed to manage a single first down with Klubnik under constant pressure.

-LSU couldn't capitalize and had to punt the ball back, giving Clemson one more shot with 1:54 remaining.
+“We didn’t play anywhere near where we are capable of playing on offense,” Clemson coach Dabo Swinney said.
+“We have to own that.”

+Clemson's defense gave Klubnik two chances late to tie the game after coming up with big stops.

-Klubnik got Clemson to the LSU 15 before a hurried pass on fourth-and-4 fell incomplete with a defender in his face.
+The first drive ended in a three-and-out, but Klubnik got Clemson to the LSU 15 on the final drive before being flushed from the pocket and being forced to throw a pass up for grabs with a defender in his face on fourth-and-4.
+It fell incomplete, setting off an LSU celebration.

+“I’m glad that the game got put on our shoulders and we were able to get it done,” LSU linebacker Whit Weeks said.

-It didn't help that Clemson lost star wide receiver Antonio Williams, a second-team preseason AP All-American, to an injury early in the first quarter.
+It didn't help that Clemson that they lost star wide receiver Antonio Williams, a second-team preseason AP All-American, to an injury early in the first quarter.
+He did not return and Swinney offered no timetable for his return.

 It was expected to be a high-scoring matchup featuring a pair of Heisman Trophy hopefuls at QB and two of the nation’s top offenses from a year ago.